 Vaccine will arrive in the province from the Public Health Agency of Canada.
-It will arrive in a container that maintains temperatures up to -30 degrees Celsius.
-Dry ice is not needed for Moderna vaccine.
+It will arrive in a container that maintains temperatures up to -30°C. Dry ice is not needed for Moderna vaccine.
 Moderna vaccine should be redistributed in frozen form.

-- Vaccine can be stored in a freezer which maintains temperatures up to -30 degrees Celsius for 6 months. - Vaccine can be stored in a vaccine regulated refrigerator at 2 to 8 degrees Celsius for 30 days. - Vaccine can be thawed in a refrigerator (total time approximately 2.5 hours). - Vaccine can be thawed at room temperature (total time approximately 1 hour). - Vaccine can remain at room temperature for a total of 12 hours. - Once thawed, vaccine should be at room temperature for additional 15 minutes prior to administration. - Once reconstituted, the vaccine is stable at room temperature for 6 hours.
+- Vaccine can be stored in a freezer which maintains temperatures up to -30°C for 6 months. - Vaccine can be stored in a vaccine regulated refrigerator at +2°C to +8°C for 30 days. - Vaccine can be thawed in a refrigerator (total time approximately 2.5 hours). - Vaccine can be thawed at room temperature (total time approximately 1 hour). - Vaccine can remain at room temperature for a total of 12 hours. - Once thawed, vaccine should be at room temperature for additional 15 minutes prior to administration. - Once reconstituted, the vaccine is stable at room temperature for 6 hours.